-The facility was well maintained with a logical workflow with segregation of activities with rooms of suitable size and design to suit the functions and to perform the operations to be conducted in them.
+The facility was well maintained with a logical workflow, and segregated activities in rooms of appropriate size and design to suit their respective functions and operations.
 This prevented product mix-up and ensured orderly handling of product.

-The facility was well maintained, clean, orderly, and clearly sign-posted.
-The non-conformities identified were successfully addressed by a CAPA process.
+The facility was well maintained, clean and orderly and clearly sign posted.
+Pest control management procedure was implemented.